Inverse Probability Weighting: from Survey Sampling to Evidence Estimation: Weak Paradoxes in Ratio Estimation Problem

 Through extensive numerical simulation, \citet{li2010bayesian} shows that this estimator achieves a smaller mean squared error compared to the HT estimator in \citet{wasserman2004bayesian}. \citet{li2010bayesian} also argue that the variance of HT estimator, given by:

-will lead to inflated variance for small $p_b$ values, necessitating the bounds $\delta \le p_j \le 1-\delta$ in \eqref{eq:p-bound}, but the Bayes estimator remains unaffected and does not need this extra restriction.
-We shall formalize this via the derived approximation for the mean squared error of the Bayes estimator in our theoretical properties section.
+will lead to inflated variance for small $p_b$ values, necessitating the bounds $\delta \le p_j \le 1-\delta$ in \eqref{eq:p-bound}, but the variance for Li's Bayes estimator remains unaffected and does not need this extra restriction.
+On the other hand, Li's estimator \eqref{eq:li} is prone to bias if the missingness mechanism $p_{X}$ and the parameter for observed outcomes $\theta_X$ are correlated, \textit{i.e.}, if the missingness is missing-at-random (MAR) and not missing-completely-at-random (MCAR).
+We shall formalize this via the derived approximation for the mean squared error of the Bayes estimator in our theoretical properties section. \citet{linero2024nonparametric} argues that the `seemingly innocuous' priors like the one used by \citet{li2010bayesian} encode what is effectively a-priori knowledge that the amount of selection bias is minimal.